 Various inconsistencies and psychometric weaknesses have been reported by previous studies [27].
 Assessment and measurement consistency in regards to the officially introduced criteria in DSM-5 [2] and ICD-11 [3] is essential to avoid major limitations in GD research, which will facilitate researchers in examining GD and its psychological and social detrimental effects on society.
 As noted above, methodological shortcomings have been reported for almost all IGD treatment studies and there are still large inconsistencies on the efficacy and treatment effectiveness of the interventions.
 Therefore, further largescale research is still needed to bridge the existing gaps in the field.
-Finally, the adoption of the Strengthening the Reporting of a better quality of reporting of observational IGD studies and their strengths, weaknesses, and generalizability [49].
+Finally, the adoption of the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) checklist methodology is required to have a better quality of reporting of observational IGD studies and their strengths, weaknesses, and generalizability [49].